-Acetylene gas is an alkyne and ethanol is an alcohol compound.
-Acetylene has two car atoms in that molecule and contains a triple bond.
+Acetylene gas is an alkyne compound and ethanol is an alcohol compound.
+Acetylene lewis structure has two car atoms in that molecule and contains a triple bond between carbon atoms.
 Ethanol also has two cabon atoms and -OH group in it's molecule.

 Acetylene / ethyne / C2H2